 - JetBlue Business Card: Earn Mosaic elite status with $50,000 calendar year spend.
 Mosaic status good for rest of calendar year and all of next year.

-- Platinum Delta SkyMiles Business Credit Card: Earn 10K bonus miles and MQMs (towards elite status) after $25K spend and another 10K bonus miles and MQMs after $50K spend per calendar year.
-Earn an MQD waiver with $25K spend across Delta cards.
+- Platinum Delta SkyMiles Business Credit Card: Earn 10K bonus MQMs (towards elite status) after $25K spend and another 10K bonus MQMs after $50K spend per calendar year.
+Earn an MQD waiver for up to Platinum status with $25K spend across Delta cards or up to Diamond status with $250K spend

-- Delta SkyMiles® Reserve Business American Express Card: Earn 15K bonus miles and MQMs (towards elite status) after $30K spend and another 15K bonus miles and MQMs after $60K spend per calendar year.
-Earn an MQD waiver with $25K spend across Delta cards.
+- Delta SkyMiles® Reserve Business American Express Card: Earn 15K bonus MQMs (towards elite status) after $30K spend up to four times per calendar year.
+Earn an MQD waiver for up to Platinum status with $25K spend across Delta cards.

 As I mentioned earlier in this post, for payroll purposes I would want a card that I can essentially “set and forget”.
 I need one that earns better than 1.75% in rewards for all spend, with no annual caps.
 The card that best meets that criteria is the Capital One Spark Cash for Business (2% cash back, unlimited).